jakewdr/jakewdr/README.md

 # Hi
-- 👋 I’m @Jwdr29link (also known as JakeR29 and Opal29)
+- 👋 I’m @Jwdr29link (also known as JakeR29 and Opal)
 - 👀 I’m interested in Python, C# and Js/Coffee script
 - 🌱 I’m currently learning GCSE It (python)
 - 💞️ I’m looking to collaborate on various projects